nibblegap/searx-cache/README.md

 ## Changes between Spot and Searx

 * eelo theme
+* redis cache on http requests (TTL 1 day)
 * docker packaging thinking to be production ready
 * better locale support

 ## Architecture

-6 services are used for production:
+7 services are used for production:

 * [traefik](https://docs.traefik.io/) as edge router to publish services.
 * [filtron](https://github.com/asciimoo/filtron) as reverse HTTP proxy to filter requests by different rules.